 In the end, the wisdom you gain from overcoming your problems isn’t only for your own personal benefit, it’s also for the benefit of the next generation.

-We of course learn best from personal experience, but why make mistakes that others have already made?
-This is where learning from other people’s experience is of greatest value.
+We, of course, learn best from personal experience, but why make mistakes that others have already made?
+This is where learning from other people’s experience is of the greatest value.
 And that is precisely the legacy that you leave behind: Your wisdom and experience.

 Time to Assimilate these Concepts

 Did you gain value from this article?
 Is it important that you know and understand this topic?
 Would you like to optimize how you think about this topic?
 Would you like a method for applying these ideas to your life?

 If you answered yes to any of these questions, then I’m confident you will gain tremendous value from using the accompanying IQ Matrix for coaching or self-coaching purposes.
 This mind map provides you with a quick visual overview of the article you just read.
 The branches, interlinking ideas, and images model how the brain thinks and processes information.
 It’s kind of like implanting a thought into your brain – an upgrade of sorts that optimizes how you think about these concepts and ideas. 🙂